-i.
-DHNL staff shall be appropriately licensed and trained to provide the Service.

-ii.
-DHNL shall perform the Services in compliance with all applicable Federal, State and local laws and regulations.

-iii.
-DHHA shall operate DHNL in accordance with its policies and procedures.
+- (i) DHNL staff shall be appropriately licensed and trained to provide the Service. - (ii) DHNL shall perform the Services in compliance with all applicable Federal, State and local laws and regulations. - (iii) DHHA shall operate DHNL in accordance with its policies and procedures.

-(2) DHNL Processes - Call Handling
+B) DHNL Processes - Call Handling

-CCD & DHHA Operating Agreement Appendices FY 2018 pg.
-69 City Alfresco No. ENVHL- CE60436-29 Services will be handled in the following manner:
+Services will be handled in the following manner:

-i.
-Request for Services" shall mean an incoming call requesting Services regarding a work injury.
-Employees or Supervisors of the City may be placing calls to the OUCH Line.

-ii.
-All calls for Services will come to the DHNL by dialing a designated OUCH Line number.
-DHNL agrees that it will not publish or otherwise intentionally disseminate this designated phone number outside of Denver Health and the City of County of Denver.

-iii.
-DHNL will answer all incoming calls with the existing greeting.
-All individuals answering Inbound Calls shall use their best judgment in responding to the call.

-iv.
-All calls managed by DHNL shall be documented in a medical triage software system.
+- (i) Request for Services" shall mean an incoming call requesting Services regarding a work injury.
+Employees or Supervisors of the City may be placing calls to the OUCH Line. - (ii) All calls for Services will come to the DHNL by dialing a designated OUCH Line number.
+DHNL agrees that it will not publish or otherwise intentionally disseminate this designated phone number outside of Denver Health and the City of County of Denver. - (iii) DHNL will answer all incoming calls with the existing greeting.
+All individuals answering Inbound Calls shall use their best judgment in responding to the call. - (iv) All calls managed by DHNL shall be documented in a medical triage software system.
 Documented information may include patient (employee) specific information, including demographics, symptoms, general medical history, and nurse communication back to the caller.

-v.
-DHNL will handle all inbound calls to the City OUCH Line for employees injured in the State of Colorado or Nurse License Compact States.

-1. Data Records.
+- (v) DHNL will handle all inbound calls to the City OUCH Line for employees injured in the State of Colorado or Nurse License Compact States. - 1.
+Data Records.
 DHNL will maintain all hard copy or computer based information indefinitely during the contract period.
 Following the termination of this contract, DHNL will retain data records for a period of three years.
 This data can be provided to the City during this three-year period for a fee that is mutually agreed upon by both parties.
-Information obtained from callers (data records) in provision of services will be jointly owned by the City and DHNL.

-2. Quality Assurance.
-As per established quality assurance guidelines, DHNL will monitor and review random calls.

-3. Complaint Procedure.
+Information obtained from callers (data records) in provision of services will be jointly owned by the City and DHNL. - 2.
+Quality Assurance.
+As per established quality assurance guidelines, DHNL will monitor and review random calls. - 3.
+Complaint Procedure.
 All complaints will be documented in writing.
 Each complaint will be reviewed by the Program's manager.
-Follow-up and appropriate corrective action, if any, will be done as necessary on all complaints.

-4. Changes in Services.
+Follow-up and appropriate corrective action, if any, will be done as necessary on all complaints. - 4.
+Changes in Services.
 All requests for changes in Services will be submitted in writing.
-All changes will be mutually agreed upon in writing by the parties prior to implementation.

-5. Workers Compensation Triage Line (OUCH Line) services will be procured through a competitive process as required by Executive Order 8, beginning in 2017.
+All changes will be mutually agreed upon in writing by the parties prior to implementation. - 5.
+Workers Compensation Triage Line (OUCH Line) services will be procured through a competitive process as required by Executive Order 8, beginning in 2017.

-RN Triage MD Triage Non-Triage Follow Up Language Line WAV BBP/Unknown Drug Exposure Monthly Fee (per minute) Files Exposure Protocols (includes monthly report) 2018 \$34.00 \$21.00 \$17.00 \$13.00 \$3.35 \$15.00 \$50.00 \$20.00 \$200.00 The fees a bove are liste d as separate
+2017 OUCH Line Fee Schedule RN Triage MD Triage Non-Triage Follow Up Language Line WAV BBP/Unknown Drug Exposure Monthly Fee (per minute) Files Exposure Protocols (includes monthly report) 2017 \$34.00 \$21.00 \$17.00 \$13.00 \$3.35 \$15.00 \$50.00 \$20.00 \$200.00 The fees above are listed as separate fees for each service offering.